marq24/emacberry.com/_docs/1000-intro.md

 ## External Sensor / BluetoothLE Beacon Scanner related

 - **BLUETOOTH**
+- **BLUETOOTH_CONNECT**
 - **BLUETOOTH_ADMIN**

 When you want to connect any [External Sensors](./3000-sensors.html) or want to use the build in [BluetoothLowEnergy Beacon Scanner](./4000-btlescanner.html) the app requires the permission to access your Bluetooth hardware.
-The admin right is used in order to restart bluetooth on your device (turn it off & on again).
+The connect and/or admin right is used in order to restart bluetooth on your device (turn it off & on again).

 ## Other